-It may seem odd for Link Labs to write about the biggest competitor in our space, but I have been getting questions from analysts and customers about their $110M fund raise that was announced yesterday.
+It may seem odd for Link Labs to write about the biggest competitor in our space, but we have been getting questions from analysts and customers about their $110M fund raise.
 So here’s a quick roundup of the news and what it means for our industry, as well an explanation of the SigFox network and company itself.

 See also: Sigfox Resource Page